 What is the CSRD?
 Everything you need to know.

 The corporate sustainability reporting directive (CSRD) raises the bar on environmental reporting by European Union (EU) businesses.
-It’s landmark legislation adopted by the EU that will impact nearly 50,000 companies – yikes!
+It's landmark legislation adopted by the EU that was originally set to impact nearly 50,000 companies – yikes! – though the EU's 2026 "Omnibus" simplification package has since narrowed that to a few thousand of the largest companies.

-It isn’t a bad thing though because the CSRD regulation aims to bring even more businesses into the mandatory reporting cap and push for transparency.
-This regulation in the EU is stricter than its predecessor.
+It isn't a bad thing, though – the CSRD aims to raise the standard of mandatory sustainability reporting and push for greater transparency, and it's stricter than its predecessor.

 In this article, we'll explain: What is corporate sustainability reporting, who it impacts, what the requirements are and how it may help EU countries and the world align with the Paris Agreement.